Giles Mompesson: Forest of Dean riots

 Mompesson was again using his family connections through his sister-in-law Barbara Villiers around 1631, this time employed as her agent managing an area of newly enclosed lands in her possession at the Forest of Dean.
 Such enclosures and grants of former royal forest were commonly made to courtiers in return for substantial sums of money, as a means to bolster Charles I's finances independent of Parliament.

 The lands were worked for iron ore and timber.
 During riots aimed at destroying the enclosures and returning the lands to common in 1631, an effigy of the "odious projector" Sir Giles was thrown into the iron ore pits and buried as they were filled in by the rioters.
 Another agent in his employ was shot at and his house burnt.

 Last years

-During his later years, his name was not forgotten by Parliamentarian forces.
-He was a Royalist during the English Civil War and visited the king, though he did not take part.
-His own will was tested in court and proved on 3 August 1663, so he died some (probably short) time before that date.
+During his later years, his name was not forgotten by Parliamentarian forces: he was fined in 1645, in 1649, and as late as 1651.
+He was a Royalist during the Civil War and visited the king in 1647, though he did not militarily participate.
+His will was dated 1 September 1651, but was not tested and proved in court until 3 August 1663.
+Thus, he is thought to have died some time between those dates.